petitoa/Probability-and-Applied-Stats-Project2/README.md

 ### Overview

 The Stock Simulator tests 3 algorithms.
-It contains a network and stock object which can be occupied with CSV files.
+It contains a net worth and stock object which can be occupied with CSV files.
 After simulated trading can be performed.

 ### Key Features